Online Computer Science Degree Guide

 Computers are at the heart of today's world.
 Virtually every industry uses technology to drive business, and that requires someone to write code, fix problems that occur, design new systems, and administer databases.
 Because of the diversity of skills you learn — as well as the increasing demand for skilled professionals in this field — a degree in computer science prepares you to contribute meaningfully to a new and dynamic economic landscape.

 Now is a great time to get an online computer science degree.
-According to the Bureau of Labor Statistics (BLS), computer scientists can expect the industry to expand by almost 20% between 2016 and 2026, representing a much faster-than-average rate of job growth.
+According to the Bureau of Labor Statistics (BLS), computer scientists can expect the industry to expand by 16% between 2018 and 2028, representing a much faster-than-average rate of job growth.
 Given that technology is integral to modern business, demand for computer science graduates is high and that trend is likely to continue for the foreseeable future.

-computer scientists can expect the industry to expand by almost 20% between 2016 and 2026
+Computer scientists can expect the industry to expand by 16% between 2018 and 2028.

 Earning a computer science degree online opens a number of doors.
 Computer science graduates pursue a wide variety of positions after college, most of them quite lucrative.
 They can work as software developers to create the applications we use every day, or take positions as IT managers.
 Graduates may also work in web design, database administration, networking, systems analysis, game development, mobile development, or even upper-level management.
 Computer scientists also work in just about every field you can imagine, including banking, insurance, healthcare, fashion, architecture, and multimedia.

 Like any other field of study, computer science offers degrees at varying levels.
-A two-year computer science degree online program teaches entry-level skills like writing basic code, while a four-year bachelor’s program develops advanced techniques and can feature a concentration in areas like security, design, informatics, or software development.
-Master’s-level work lets students specialize further and pick up management skills.
+An online associate in computer science program teaches entry-level skills like writing basic code, while a four-year bachelor's program develops advanced techniques and can feature a concentration in areas like security, design, informatics, or software development.
+An online master's degree in computer science lets students specialize further and pick up management skills.
 As the saying goes, the more you learn, the more you earn, and that holds true in computer science.

 Associate Degree in Computer Science